mveillon/lisser/README.md

 It is recommended, but not required, to setup a virtual environment using something like Pyenv.

-To install the needed dependencies and setup the folder structure, navigate to the `spending-tracking` directory and run the following command: `> pip3 install -r requirements.txt && python3 initialize.py`.
+To install the needed dependencies and setup the folder structure, navigate to the `spending-tracking` directory and run the following command: `> pip3 install -r requirements.txt && python3 main.py init`.

 If you have `make` installed, you can also run `make init` instead.

 This will install all dependent libraries and create template files for you to populate.
 If you run this command more than once, it will prompt you before overwriting any files in case you've added any data.
-This can be disabled by adding the `-f` or `--force` flag to the python3 command.
+This can be disabled by adding the `-F` or `--force` flag to the python3 command.

 You can also set up the spreadsheets for a previous year using the `-y {year}` or `--year={year}` option.